The OB Model and Its Variables

 Organisation system-level variables

-Includes design of the formal organisation, work processes and jobs, human resource policies and practices, and the internal culture.
-All have an impact on dependent variables.
+The system level includes the design of the formal organisation, work processes and jobs, human resource policies and practices, and the internal culture.
+All of these affect the dependent variables.

 System variables are about the school as a whole: its structure, its policies, its culture, its values.
 These change slowly but have wide effects when they change.